fpc/FPCBuild/install/doc/readme.txt

  - 128 MB RAM
 OS/2:
  - OS/2 Warp v3.0 with one of late fixpaks - FP 35 should be fine,
-   OS/2 Warp v4.0 with FP 5 and above, WSeB, MCP or any eComStation version (OS/2 2.0/2.1 currently not supported, not even for compiled programs).
+   OS/2 Warp v4.0 with FP 5 and above, WSeB, MCP or any eComStation or ArcaOS versions (OS/2 2.0/2.1 currently not supported, not even for compiled programs).
- - ArcaOS should be OK too, but it hasn't been tested.
  - Certain features (e.g. Unicode support in the RTL) require proper support only available in later OS/2 versions (at least OS/2 Warp 4.0 FP14), otherwise the functionality may be limited (but the binaries still work